Alternatives to Traditional Homeowners Insurance

 Increase Your Deductible

-Raising your deductible means paying more out of pocket in the event of a claim, but it can substantially lower your premium.
+Raising your deductible means paying more out of pocket in the event of a claim, but it can lower your premium.
 This strategy works well if you have a solid emergency fund to cover potential costs.
 It also encourages careful maintenance of your home, reducing the likelihood of small, frequent claims.

 2. 2